pizza3/react-video-pop/README.md

 ## How does it work

 The floating video element is made using the react portal api.
+Where when the user scrolls down to cenrtain limit the portal element gets rendered, following the ongoing video stream.
+The rest drag and drop animation on the floating video element is done with requestAnimationFrame API using the spring constant formula.

 ## Development